Menu of tours

 b) the Rembrandt City Walk and Public speaking engagements

 c) the Royal Collection The Mauritshuis Museum in The Hague, which houses several renowned Rembrandt paintings, including his 'Anatomical Lesson of Dr Tulp'.
 Vermeer paintings may also be discussed there.
-Clients are kindly requested to sign a legal waiver in case of transport in my private car.

 Read a biography.